katherine0325/node-micro-service/README.md

     url: 'http://localhost:3000',
     method: 'GET',
     data: {
-        fileType: 'excel',  // you can fill csv or excel
+        fileType: 'excel',  // *required. you can fill csv or excel
-        filePathName: './test/file_name.txt',  // the file path name what you want to load in database
+        filePathName: './test/file_name.txt',  // *required. the file path name what you want to load in database
-        containHead: 'Y',  // if the file has head, please fill Y but N
+        containHead: 'Y',  // *required. if the file has head, please fill Y but N
         headString: 'name,email,url',  // if the file has no head(containHead=N), you can provide a head for it.
     }
 }